aristofun/yi-bitrates/README.md

-# Xiaomi Yi 1.5.6 bitrates
+## Xiaomi Yi bitrate addresses
-Xiaomi Yi camera 1.5.6 firware bitrate codes are the same as 1.2.13
+Xiaomi Yi camera 1.5.6/1.5.12 firware bitrate codes are the same as 1.2.13

 But resolution address codes are different.
-See the autoexec.ash file for full list of customized resolution bitrates.
+See the autoexec_*.ash file for full list of customized resolution bitrates.

 bitrate |address
 --- | ---